maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ## Testing the Connection

-Now let's create a class to test our connection to the Ignite cluster:
+Now, let's create a class to test our connection to the Ignite cluster and outputs some interesting facts:

 ```java
 package com.example.transit;